sofiahanim/skinlesionclassificationDermAI/README.md

 1. Navigate to **Cloud Build** in the [Google Cloud Console](https://console.cloud.google.com/cloud-build)
 2. Create a **new trigger**:
    - Connect GitHub repo
-   - Set the trigger to build on a specific branch (e.g. `main`)
+   - Set the trigger to build on branch `main`
-   - Use the `cloudbuild.yaml` file for build configuration
+   - Use `cloudbuild.yaml` file for build configuration

 ### Step 2: Deploy to Cloud Run
 1. Once the build is complete, go to **Cloud Run** in the Google Cloud Console
-2. Deploy the container image created by Cloud Build
+2. Deploy container image created by Cloud Build

 ---